hKedia/foodprint/README.md

 ## Current state of the application

 * `react-qr-reader` didn't work in SSR(Server Side Rendering), therefore had to use server in `dev` mode.
-Therefore, couldn't use docker container.
+Couldn't use docker container.
-* Currently deployed as a EC2 Instance with `nginx`
+* Currently deployed as a EC2 Instance with `nginx`.
 * Login to the application requires a Blockstack Id.
+* API's running on Amazon EKS clusters.
+* If an error is shown after login, kindly reload from the root [url](https://farfrogs.rezervatorul.ro/) .
+This is again caused by `react-qr-reader`.

 ## About